 I love putting these cookies in a basket!
 They look just like a basket of peaches.
 Stick a couple of mint leaves or other edible leaves (like lemon balm) into the cookies to add to the look!

-They last for 3-5 days at room temperature.
+They last for 3-5 days at room temperature in an airtight container.

 No – you can add more vanilla in the cookies and use milk or peach nectar for brushing when they are done.

 Yes!
 While it does save some time, the more splotchy look that you get from painting ends up looking more realistic.